RosettaCommons/documentation/rosetta_basics/scoring/BuriedUnsatPenalty.md

 ## Advanced options

 The following options can be set, either globally at the commandline or on an instance-by-instance basis using `<Set ... />` statements within the scorefunction definition in RosettaScripts, in order to tweak the behaviour of this scoreterm.
 (For example, `<Set buried_unsatisfied_penalty_burial_threshold="2.5" />` within a scorefunction definition in RosettaScripts would slightly relax the criterion for considering a polar group to be buried for _that particular instance_ of the scoreterm.
-The same could be achieved globally by passing the commandline flag `-buried_unsatisfied_penalty_burial_threshold 2.5`.)
+The same could be achieved globally, for _all instances_ of the scoreterm, by passing the commandline flag `-buried_unsatisfied_penalty_burial_threshold 2.5`.)

 | Option name | Type | Description | Default |
 | --- | --- | --- | --- |